Ornithopter models EV5 and EV6

 Overshoot of the angle of attack

 When the wing comes to a standstill at the end of the stroke in the interest of lift and thrust the angle of attack should be like gliding.
-But there are also advantages to the overshooting (please see handbook, chapter 6.8 and 6.9).
+But there are also advantages to the overshooting (please look at handbook, chapter 6.8 and 6.9).

 Articulated flapping wing